 Particularly for those teams with a high Synergist contingent, the concept of consensus is often defined as 100-percent agreement– unless everyone agrees, we don’t have an actionable decision*.

-Not only does this not need to be so (even the dictionary definition of consensus doesn’t demand it), trying to obtain 100 percent agreement to every decision will bring your business’s growth to a grinding halt.
+Not only does this search for 100% agreement not need to be so (even the dictionary definition of consensus doesn’t demand it), trying to obtain it for every decision will bring your organization's growth to a grinding halt.

 While it happens for good reasons (genuine concern for the feelings of others; a wish to not seem dictatorial; the desire for unity, especially in cause-based organizations) and bad (conflict avoidance; weak leadership; power struggles; passive-aggressiveness), equating “consensus” with “we must all agree on this” is both counter-productive and ultimately debilitating for the entire organization.

 When I’m working with executive teams suffering from consensus-gridlock, I encourage them to make an overt, agreed, formal shift to defining 'consensus' not as a 100 percent agreement, but rather as a 100 percent acceptance of the majority decision.

 1. We discuss and debate issues powerfully, honestly, and openly.

 For acceptance of the majority decision to take place, it’s essential that everyone on the team gets to say their piece fully, without fear or favor, and in an open, transparent forum.

 As a result, meetings held by teams using the “majority vote” system are usually richer and more productive than those of “100 percent-agreement” teams, though they also can often be more confrontational and argumentative.